WebGoat/WebGoat/README.md

 ./mvnw.cmd spring-boot:run

 ```
-... you should be running WebGoat on localhost:8080/WebGoat momentarily
+... you should be running WebGoat on http://localhost:8080/WebGoat momentarily.

-To change the IP address add the following variable to the `WebGoat/webgoat-container/src/main/resources/application.properties file`:
+To change the IP address add the following variable to the `WebGoat/webgoat-container/src/main/resources/application.properties` file:

 ```
 server.address=x.x.x.x